i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/portable/supporting-event-cookie.md

 if (hrEventCookie == S_OK && pszEventCookie != NULL)
 {
 // Add it to the event parameters
-// The application&#39;s OnEvent callback will match this with its cookie
+// The application's OnEvent callback will match this with its cookie
 hrEventCookie = pEventParams->SetStringValue(WPD_CLIENT_EVENT_COOKIE, pszEventCookie);
 }
 CoTaskMemFree(pszEventCookie);